Adaptive immunity in jawless fish

-Jawless vertebrates, which today consist entirely of lampreys and hagfish, have an adaptive immune system similar to that found in jawed vertebrates.
-The cells of the agnathan AIS have roles roughly equivalent to those of B-cells and T-cells, with three lymphocyte lineages identified so far:
+Jawless vertebrates, which today consist entirely of lampreys and hagfish (the Cyclostomi), have an adaptive immune system similar to that found in jawed vertebrates.
+The lymphocytes of the cyclostomian AIS have roles roughly equivalent to those of B-cells and T-cells, but instead of variable immunoglobulins and T-cell receptors they use variable lymphocyte receptors to generate the diversity required for an adaptive immune system.